-See also: sections 8.7, 8.17, 7.1
+See also: sections 8.7, 8.16, 7.1

-'''

-6.11.3 Strategy level [ qualid_1 \ldots qualid_n ].
+6.10.3 Strategy level [ qualid1 ... qualidn ].

-'''

 This command generalizes the behavior of Opaque and Transparent commands.
 It is used to fine-tune the strategy for unfolding constants, both at the tactic level and at the kernel level.
-This command associates a level to $qualid_1 \ldots qualid_n$ .
+This command associates a level to $qualid_1 \dots qualid_n$ .
 Whenever two expressions with two distinct head constants are compared (for instance, this comparison can be triggered by a type cast), the one with lower level is expanded first.
 In case of a tie, the second one (appearing in the cast type) is expanded.